antja03/oreo-lunar/README.md

 # oreo-lunar
 Garbage and heavily pasted attempt at modifying the reach constant on Lunar (AC on) using a sigscan-esk method.
+Made this before I took the time to learn how the JVM actually allocates constants so a lot of it doesn't really make much sense but hey, it worked (sometimes).
 Also comes with a dope auto clicker and a kernelmode r/w driver.
 It was the first driver I wrote so don't dog on me too hard lmao.